 Misconception about HTML5:

-When it comes to HTML 5, the main misconception is that it is a replacement for flash.
+Misunderstandings About HTML5 is that, it is a replacement for flash.
 So let me tell first hand that it is not a replacement for flash.
-The main purpose of HTML 5 is to solve cross-platform dependency that is prevalent in the web industry.
+The main purpose of HTML5 is to solve cross-platform dependency that is prevalent in the web industry.
 HTML 5 is a markup language that follows XML standards.
 The main objective is to ensure consistency in the performance and output on all kinds of operating systems.

 What HTML5 Offers?

 Most people think that HTML is design-centric, so it is important to have a look at what HTML 5 offers to its users.

 - HTML 5 has been created in order to create state of the art interactive applications which are not only user friendly but also SEO friendly.